Common Vestibular Disorders

 A multidisciplinary approach to treating vestibular disorders will bring about the optimum results.
 Vestibular therapy, neuro-optometric rehabilitation therapy, physical therapy and occupational therapy may all be beneficial for optimal healing.

-Begin your journey towards a better quality of life by calling Silicon Valley Eye Physicians to schedule your functional visual evaluation today.Silicon Valley Eye Physicians serves patients from Sunnyvale, Los Altos, Mountain View, Cupertino and throughout California.
+Begin your journey towards a better quality of life by calling to schedule your functional visual evaluation today.Our practice serves patients from Sunnyvale, Los Altos, Mountain View, and Cupertino, California and surrounding communities.